BrookTsui/BrookTsui.github.io/_pages/about.md

 ---

 Born on 15 Aug.
 2000, I grew up in a typical family in China.
 My home town located on the loess plateau has nothing special.
-Chengdu, where I have been pursuing my B.S. in physics, has plenty of fancy stories to tell other than the famous Sichuan Cuisine.
+However, Chengdu, where I have been pursuing my B.S. in physics, has plenty of fancy stories to tell other than the household Sichuan Cuisine.

 The golden shimmering city where I came to my genuine interest, my cute beloved, and my circuitous upgrowing from which the vulnerable me now set off for the future.